HolyBlackCat/cpp-tutorials/installing_toolchain_msys2.md

 1. **Download the installer** from https://www.msys2.org/ and run it.

    (⚠ If you choose to install into a non-default location, make sure the path **doesn't contain any spaces or non-latin characters**.
-This tutorial assumes you installed to the default location `C:\msys64`.)
+This tutorial assumes you installed to the default location `C:\msys64`.
+I recommend not changing the location for simplicity.)

    Uncheck `Run MSYS2 now.` at the end of installation, or close the window that it opens.